apache/beam/examples/multi-language/README.md

 * **python/javacount** - A Python pipeline that counts words using the Java `Count.perElement()` transform.
 * **python/javadatagenerator** - A Python pipeline that produces a set of strings generated from Java.
                                   This example demonstrates the `JavaExternalTransform` API.
+* **python/wordcount_external** - A Python pipeline that runs the Word Count workflow using three external Java transforms.
+This example demonstrates the simpler `ExternalTransformProvider` API.

 ### Instructions for running the pipelines